xerial/sbt-sonatype/README.md

    and source code presence, pom.xml settings, etc.
       * `sonatypePromote` command verifies the closed repository so that it can be synchronized with Maven central.

-Note: If your project version has "SNAPSHOT" suffix, your project will be published to the [snapshot repository](http://oss.sonatype.org/content/repositories/snapshots) of Sonatype, and you cannot use `sonatypeRelease` command.
+Note: If your project version has "SNAPSHOT" suffix, your project will be published to the [snapshot repository](http://oss.sonatype.org/content/repositories/snapshots) of Sonatype, and you cannot use `sonatypeBundleUpload` or `sonatypeRelease` command.

 ## Commands

-In sbt-sonatype, basically you only need to run `sonatypeBundleRelease` command:
+Usually, we only need to run `sonatypeBundleRelease` command in sbt-sonatype:
 * __sonatypeBundleRelase__
   * This will run a sequence of commands `; sonatypePrepare; sonatypeBundleUpload; sonatypeRelease` in one step.
-  * You must run `publishSigned` before this command.
+  * You must run `publishSigned` before this command to create a local staging bundle.

 ### Individual Step Commands
 * __sonatypePrepare__